 So you’ve decided to apply to art school.
 Congratulations!
-Here comes the hard part though — getting accepted to art school.
+Here comes the hard part though — getting accepted.
 The top schools are highly competitive.
 You need a portfolio to apply, and that portfolio needs to stand out from the crowd.
 With that in mind, I asked Fei Lu, creative director and co-founder of Winged Canvas, to share her knowledge and expertise.
 Fei has looked at thousands of portfolios from her time spent as an advertising art director and knows what you need to include and what you need to cut.

 1. Things You Definitely Need to Do

 Start with a bang and end with a bang.
 This means the first piece and the last piece in your portfolio should stand out.
 People tend to remember the first and last thing they see - and you definitely want a memorable portfolio!

 Since your portfolio is like a picture book that tells your artistic story, it should show variety in subject matter and mediums.
 This tells the evaluators that you are open to experimenting and trying new things.
 Keep in mind that while you want to showcase variety, your pieces should relate to the program you’re applying to.

 Include thoughtfully written descriptions of your work and don’t state the obvious.
 For example, if you include a still life, don’t say “This is a still life.”
 Try to explain the deeper meaning behind the piece and what it represents to you on a personal level.
 This will help the evaluators understand and appreciate your work - they are not mind readers and you don’t want them to have to make assumptions.

 2. Mistakes You Definitely Don’t Want to Make